 Treatments to avoid

-Anti-diarrhoeal medicines such as loperamide should not be used if C. difficile infection is suspected.
-This is because it is thought that they may slow down the rate at which the toxins produced by the bacteria are cleared from your gut.
-Probiotics (bacteria and yeasts that resemble the protective bacteria of the gut) are also not recommended at present because evidence that they are helpful in clearing the infection is lacking.
+Antidiarrhoeal medicines such as loperamide should not be used if C. difficile infection is suspected.
+This is because it is thought that they may slow down the rate at which the poisons (toxins) produced by the bacteria are cleared from your gut.
+Probiotics are bacteria and yeasts that resemble the protective bacteria of the gut and they are also not recommended at present.
+This is because evidence that they are helpful in clearing the infection is lacking.

 Preventing the spread of infection to others

 You, and those caring for you, also need to follow strict hygiene measures if you have C. difficile infection.
 This will help to prevent the spread of infection to others.
 If you are in hospital, the following measures are usually suggested:

 - If possible, you should have your own room, washbasin and toilet facilities.

 - You should regularly wash your hands thoroughly, especially after each time you have been to the toilet.

 - Those caring for you should wear disposable gloves and aprons and wash their hands with soap and water before and after attending to you.
 Hand gel is not an alternative to soap and water but may be used after hand washing.
 This is because hand gel may not kill the C. difficile spores.

 - Toilets, surfaces, floors, bedpans, bedding, etc, should be washed regularly.